SilasiLab/microspheres/README.md

 6. to take an image press spacebar

 # localization.py Instructions
-This script takes input data of the form specified [where is this form specified?] and outputs an xslx spreadsheet containing a worksheet for each region level.
+Following microsphere localization with Nutil, this script takes Nutil input data and outputs an xslx spreadsheet containing a worksheet for each region level.
 Each row of each worksheet represents one mouse, and the columns represent a specific region.
 Spreadsheet[worksheet (level num)][mouse num][region num] == the count of microspheres.
 1. press ctrl+alt+t to open a terminal window
 2. $ cd ~
 3. $ cd microspheres